 *(Some sessions will cause tears.)

 A big part of the coach athlete relationship is communication and accountability.
 We need to balance the stresses of life: Family, work, mental and physical health and relationships.
 Sport brings us together, it shouldn't tear us apart.
 This is crucial and requires a high degree of understanding and flexibility.
 Work rosters change.
 Our physical and mental health can fluctuate.
 Stress levels rise and fall in accordance to changing life circumstances, and all of these factors affect your training and racing.
 Working with a coach that has an understanding of psychology and the importance of balancing all of these external factors is crucial to success and longevity in the sport, no matter what level you're at.

-Enter Alise.
-Alise coached herself to a 9:42 Pro Ironman debut at Ironman New Zealand in March 2018 while working and balancing training.
-Alise was a former National level Swimmer and most of her personal records are horrendously fast so we avoid this subject at the dinner table.
+Alise coached herself to a 4th place, 9:42 Pro Ironman debut at Ironman New Zealand in March 2018 while working full time and balancing training.
+Alise was a former National level swimmer and most of her personal records are horrendously fast so we avoid this subject at the dinner table.

 There are many facets to triathlon success and we feel we understand them well.
+Alise is a Triathlon Australia accredited triathlon coach who is committed to continual learning and development as a coach.
 Alise graduated University with a Social Science degree and worked with troubled youth and families for 13 years prior to focussing on a career in triathlon.
 She has followed the path of newbie triathlete, to competitive age grouper and now pro athlete all while working close to full time.

 Whether you're a new triathlete or a veteran of the sport, I would highly recommend chatting with Alise to see if you'd be a good fit.